Can You Use Gemini AI Images Commercially? What the ToS Actually Say

 Content creators, marketers, and designers routinely clean up AI-generated images—adjusting colors, cropping, removing artifacts, and yes, removing the watermark.
 This is a normal part of the workflow.
 Google designed SynthID precisely because they knew the visible watermark would not survive real-world use.

-Google offers Gemini image generation through both free and paid tiers (Gemini Advanced, Google One AI Premium).
-The commercial usage rights are the same regardless of which tier you use.
+No. The commercial usage rights are the same on free and paid tiers.
 The paid plans offer higher resolution outputs and more generations per day, but they do not grant different licensing terms.

 This is different from how some competitors work.
 Midjourney, for instance, restricts commercial use for users on the free plan.
 DALL-E through ChatGPT grants commercial rights on all tiers.
 Always check the specific platform's terms—do not assume they are the same across tools.